GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/10.391-400/02.Unshaken-as-the-Sacred-Hills/docs.md

 ---
+title: |
-title: 392.
-Unshaken as the Sacred Hills
+    392. Unshaken as the Sacred Hills - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 392.
+Unshaken as the Sacred Hills.
+Unshaken as the sacred hills,  And fixed as mountains stand,  Firm as a rock the soul shall rest  That trusts th' Almighty hand.
+    keywords:  |
-    keywords: Church Hymnal, Unshaken as the Sacred Hills, Unshaken as the sacred hills ,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Unshaken as the Sacred Hills, Unshaken as the sacred hills .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 392. UNSHAKEN AS THE SACRED HILLS
+####  Church Hymnal 1941,

 ```txt
 1.